Hikaruonline/ESTATE/README.md

 # ESTATE

-This app is a fictional site for bridal jewelry that runs on Firebase
+This app is a fictional site for bridal jewelry that runs on Firebase.

  URL: